Red Bull Motorsports

 During her 13 years with the team she’s worked with the majority of drivers in the team’s history and is currently enjoying collaborating and answering the questions of Pérez and Verstappen who are both fully engaged and committed to understanding the strategies presented to them.

-This weekend the race-winning duo head to Baku in Azerbaijan with the team looking to extend further their leads in both the driver's and constructors’ championships.
+The conclusion to another unmissable season will see the team aiming to fight at the front for more victories and extend further their leads in both the driver's and constructors’ championships.

 With Hannah Schmitz and her team calculating decisions, Oracle Red Bull Racing will have all the information they need in the palm of their hand.